What is Residency? | Work as a Physician Under the Supervision of Experienced Doctors

 To improve your residency application, you need to make your application stand out.
 Get personal.
 In your application, explain who you are and why you are applying for the residency.

-Discuss your passion for medicine and show them that you are willing to go through hard work to treat your patients.
+Discuss your passion for medical field and show them that you are willing to go through hard work to treat your patients.

 No Cheating.
 Providing accurate information about yourself is very important.
 Your skills, qualifications, and interests will represent who you are.
 Do not submit someone’s application or essay.
 Do not give false info or exaggerate your qualifications and experiences.

-The duration of a residency will depend on your specialty.
-Most residencies go for 3 years while some can go up to 5 years.
+The duration of a residency in the United States will depend on your specialty.
+Most residencies go for three to seven years while some can go up to five years.
 Here is a table showing residencies with their length of training.

 Obstetrics and Gynecology